The best nootropics for 2023 cover the fundamentals for supporting great cognitive performance and brain health.

 In our modern world, Lion’s Mane makes it into some of the best nootropic stacks.
 Why?

 Because Lion’s Mane stimulates enzyme production that releases Nerve Growth Factor (NGF).[xii]
 It stimulates the repair and creation of neurons (neurogenesis).
-Boosting neurotransmitters and signaling that effects memory, learning, recall, and mood.
+Boosting neurotransmitters and signaling that may effect memory, improve cognitive function, learning, recall, and mood.

 And Lion’s Mane helps eliminate brain fog.
-Restoring cognitive dysfunction, memory, and mental alertness.
+Restoring function from cognitive impairments, memory, and mental alertness.
 And lowers anxiety and depression symptoms.[xiii]

 Lion’s Mane is a great compliment to any nootropic stack for an immediate cognitive boost.

-L-Tyrosine can be an effective treatment for ADHD symptoms.
+L-Tyrosine can be an effective for attention deficit hyperactivity disorder (ADHD) symptoms.
 L-Tyrosine works in synergy with Smart Drugs like Ritalin and Adderall by boosting extracellular levels of dopamine.
 Helping these drugs be more effective.
-And mitigating side effects like crashes when the smart drug wears off.
+And mitigating side effects like crashes when these smart drugs wear off.

 Tyrosine also improves memory and cognition under acute stress.[xiv]
-It helps improve decision making, ‘flow state’ and creativity, cognitive flexibility, and working memory.
+It helps improve decision making, flow state’ and creativity, cognitive flexibility, acts to support cognitive function, and working memory.

 For more tips on how to deal with ADHD and ADD symptoms, see my article: